James Clear, author of Atomic Habits

 How are we doing this?

-For each set of authors, publishers and experts we line-up, we will consciously look for a diverse mix of ethnicity, gender, nationality & size (less established authors & publishers).
-We'll check-in and share our progress publicly every 3 months.
+For each set of authors, publishers and experts we line up, we will consciously look for a diverse mix of ethnicity, gender, nationality & size (less established authors & publishers).
+We'll check in and share our progress publicly regularly.
 Learn more and read a little differently with us.